RENEE MONTAGNE, Host:

 TRACY SAMILTON: If Michigan hand tumbleweeds, they'd surely blow through downtown Flint.
 Some neighborhoods have five or more houses in a row boarded up, as one owner, then another, packed up and left.

-Mr. DAN KILDEE (Treasurer, Genesee County): Maybe a single family home becomes a rental and then the next time it passes through the system it goes from being an occupied rental to being sort of a slumlord-owned, sporadically leased property, and then eventually a big, abandoned, burned-out shell.
+DAN KILDEE: Maybe a single family home becomes a rental and then the next time it passes through the system it goes from being an occupied rental to being sort of a slumlord-owned, sporadically leased property, and then eventually a big, abandoned, burned-out shell.

-Mr. JOHN REED (Real Estate Investment Adviser): The whole reason speculators go after these things is because they're marketed in such a god-awful, inefficient way that they sell too cheap.
+JOHN REED: The whole reason speculators go after these things is because they're marketed in such a god-awful, inefficient way that they sell too cheap.

-Ms. MARY LIMAN (Resident, Flint, Michigan): I just really enjoy coming out here like 6:30 in the morning with my coffee and sitting in the swing.
+MARY LIMAN: I just really enjoy coming out here like 6:30 in the morning with my coffee and sitting in the swing.
 I felt like I was in the country.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.